Veladare/sqlless_social/README.md

 The purpose of this challenge is to create a social network using monogoose, an alternative to sql, to create and store user and user's information on the backend.

-In completing this challenge, I learned how to build models, create controllers and routes using monogoose.
-It reinforced my understanding of the MVC paradigm for building backend APIs.
+In completing this challenge, I learned how to build models, create controllers and routes using monogoose and reinforced my understanding of the MVC paradigm for building backend APIs.
+Overall, the challenge was more of review with a few adaptations to make it work with monogoose.

 ## Installation